 If you suspect commotio cordis, fast treatment is essential.
-For every minute that passes after losing consciousness, the survival rate drops by 10 percent.
-To treat:
+For every minute that passes after a person loses consciousness, the survival rate drops by 10 percent.
+To help treat commotio cordis:

-CPR and AED use should continue until an ambulance arrives, unless the person has regained consciousness and appears to be stable.
+- Continue CPR and AED use until an ambulance arrives, unless the person has regained consciousness and appears to be stable.

 A person with commotio cordis who survives should be hospitalized and observed for a few days, depending on their recovery and overall health.
 Anti-arrhythmic medications may be administered to help keep the heart in a steady, healthy rhythm.

-If the heart is beating normally and there are no other health problems, the person may be released to resume normal activities.
-Follow-up appointments with a cardiologist may be recommended for periodic checks on the heart’s rhythm and function.
+If the heart is beating normally and there are no other health problems, the person may be released and allowed to resume normal activities.
+Follow-up appointments with a cardiologist may be recommended so that they can perform periodic checks on the heart’s rhythm and function.

-Successful treatment and recovery from commotio cordis may result in no further heart problems.
-You may, however, need an electrocardiogram to check your heart for any rhythm disturbances and a doctor’s approval before you’re cleared to play sports again.
+Successful treatment of and recovery from commotio cordis may result in no further heart problems.
+A person with commotio cordis may, however, need an electrocardiogram (ECG or EKG) to check their heart for any rhythm disturbances and a doctor’s approval before they’re cleared to play sports again.

-While it may be impossible to prevent injuries to the chest in sports or in other circumstances, such as car accidents, there are steps that can be taken to reduce complications from commotio cordis, including loss of life.
+It may be impossible to prevent injuries to the chest in sports or in other circumstances, such as car accidents.
+However, there are steps that can be taken to reduce complications from commotio cordis, including loss of life.

-- have an athletic trainer present at practices and games
+- having an athletic trainer present at practices and games

-- make sure an AED is available at all athletic facilities, and that coaches and others involved know how to access it easily
+- making sure an AED is available at all athletic facilities and that coaches and others involved know how to access it easily

-- educate trainers, coaches, parents, and athletes about how to recognize commotio cordis symptoms, perform CPR, and use an AED
+- educating trainers, coaches, parents, and athletes about how to recognize commotio cordis symptoms, perform CPR, and use an AED

 Efforts to reduce the likelihood of the chest injury itself include: